Koyyam

-Koyyam (കൊയ്യം) is a town part of Chengalai panchayat, Kannur district, in the state of Kerala on the southwestern coast of India.
+Koyyam is a town part of Chengalai panchayat, Kannur district, in the state of Kerala on the southwestern coast of India.

 History

 The area that now comprises Kannur was once part of the Chera dynasty, a prominent southern kingdom ruling Kerala between the 9th and 12th centuries.
 Following that era, the Mooshaka dynasty—later known as the Kolathiris—rose to prominence, governing the region, including areas around Koyyam.
 Their kingdom engaged in extensive trade with Persia and Arabia during the 12th and 13th centuries.

 Medieval travelers such as Marco Polo, Faxian, and Ibn Battuta mentioned and visited the region around Kannur, reflecting its significance in trade and culture.
 The area was even referred to as “Naura” in ancient Greek texts such as the Periplus of the Erythraean Sea, underscoring its maritime importance.

+Name of the Koyyam River / Valapattanam River was Khritha Thadini and it is mentioned in Puranas and Ithihasas.
+The meaning of the Sanskrit Word is - Khritham means Milk and Thadini means River.

 During the British Raj era, the Uppu Satyagraha Salt March was supported by people from Koyyam.